 The 5th Connecticut at Gettysburg

 The 5th Connecticut was commanded at the Battle of Gettysburg by Colonel Warren W. Packer of Groton.
-It brought 324 men to the battle, of whom two were wounded and five missing.
+It brought 324 men to the battle, and lost two men wounded and five missing.

 From the front of the monument:

 From the angled top of the base of the monument below the front face:

 See more on the 5th Connecticut in the Civil War.